-On 14 September 2021, Publish What You Pay Australia on behalf of 245 Myanmar-based civil society organisations submitted a complaint against Australian mine developer Myanmar Metals (MYL) to the Australian NCP.
+On 14 September 2021, Publish What You Pay Australia, Myanmar Alliance for Transparency and Accountability (MATA), and the Bawdwin Labour Union submitted a complaint against Australian mine developer Myanmar Metals (MYL) to NCP Australia.
 MYL holds a 51% interest in a joint venture to develop Bawdwin mine in northern Shan state, Myanmar.
 The complaint contends that MYL’s planned sale of its interest in late September 2021 to a Myanmar partner, Win Myint Mo Industries Co.
 Ltd (WMM), fails to meet the standards of responsible disengagement set out in the OECD Guidelines, in three key respects:

 1. MYL has failed to conduct appropriate risk-based human rights due diligence in relation to the divestment, including by failing meaningfully to engage with stakeholders.